alpsteam/autonomous-labs/lab-4/lab-4.md

 - An Oracle Cloud Account
 - Right permissions
-- Access to Oracle Cloud Console.
+- Access to Oracle Cloud Console
+- About 4-8h to walk through the Lab
+- Interest in Machine Learning concepts

 # 2. Introduction to your lab